SuperAwesomeLTD/sa-mobile-sdk-ios-docs/source/05display.rst

 SAFullscreenVideoAd is also a subclasses of UIViewController, and implements the setAd: and play methods.
 Notice also the fact that we're *reusing the videoAdData* object when displaying video.

-Additionally, a fullscreen video ad can have two more parameters that can be set:

- * **shouldShowCloseButton**, which can be set to YES or NO
- * **shouldAutomaticallyCloseAtEnd**, which can be set to YES or NO
- * **shouldLockOrientation**, which by default is NO, but can be set to YES or NO
- * **lockOrientation**, which can be set to any of UIInterfaceOrientationMaskLandscape, UIInterfaceOrientationMaskPortrait, etc, and is only executed if shouldLockOrientation is set to YES.

 Fullscreen video ads can be closed by calling the **close** function.